Skip to main content

 2. Katara: Culture, Color, and Clay

-• The Pigeon Towers: Unique clay towers designed to house local pigeons.
+• The Pigeon Towers: These tall, clay structures look like something from an old storybook, specifically designed to house the local pigeons.

 3. The Central Corridor: Corniche and Culture